MoArafat97/akhi_gpt/README.md

 2. Create a free account
 3. Go to Settings → API Keys
 4. Create a new API key
-5. Enter it in the Akhi GPT app
+5. Enter it in the NafsAI app

 ### **Supported Models**
 - **Free Models**: Many models available at no cost